Chinese Masterpieces

 (Click photo to enlarge)

-Contact me for Price
+Contact me for the Price

 Qing Dynasty Imperial mark & period Yongzheng Pair of

-Falangcai Enamels Vases ï»¿
+Falangcai Enamels Vases

 These exquisite Falangcai enamel vases, notable for their exceptionally thin porcelain bodies, were crafted in the Forbidden City, Beijing, during the Yongzheng period, specifically between 1723 and 1735.
 The vases are adorned with intricate designs executed in Falangcai enamels, with historical accounts indicating that the Emperor closely supervised their production.
 The artistic skill and precision required for their creation are evident; an examination of the vases reveals definitive characteristics of a masterful Chinese ceramic work.
 Prospective collectors are advised to scrutinize the detailed depictions of leaves, flowers, and branches.
 Close examination will reveal the exquisite color gradation and shading that confer balance and depth to these vases.
-It is essential for collectors to distinguish between ordinary pieces and exceptional masterpieces.
+Collectors need to distinguish between ordinary pieces and exceptional masterpieces.
 A comparative analysis of Qing ceramics often reveals that many were executed by less proficient artists, resulting in flat appearances with insufficient detail and balance.
 Paying meticulous attention to these elements of color and shading is vital for discerning quality in ceramic art.
 The delicate nature of these vases is further enhanced by their decoration, which features branches, flowering prunus, and avian motifs.
 The Yongzheng Falangcai color palette is distinctly recognizable.
 Evidence of age is apparent in the form of flaking within the biscuit.
 Additionally, the reverse side bears an inscribed poem along with three seals.
 The base is marked with the Yongzheng four-character mark, rendered in blue enamel within double squares, a hallmark of the Beijing decorators.
 It is noteworthy that this pair of vases is not identical, which is characteristic of Yongzheng productions.
 The birds depicted on these vases display unparalleled artistry, with the feathers meticulously illustrated through over a thousand minuscule strokes executed with a single-hair brush, a detail that can only be appreciated under magnification.
 Close examination of the photographs will reveal the intricate strokes, particularly given that the birds' bodies measure merely ½ inch in width.
 The artist's exceptional skill and control are truly exemplary.
 The quality of these vases is remarkable; verification of their distinction can be undertaken through auction catalogs, reference texts, and museum collections to ascertain if any superior examples of Yongzheng Falangcai vases are documented.
 The vases stand at an approximate height of 8 3/8 inches.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Pair of Qing Dynasty Qianlong Period Bowls Featuring a Six-Character Mark and Poetic Inscription on the Base, Crafted with Falangcai Enamels

 This pair of Qing Dynasty-marked Qianlong Falangcai bowls exhibits an exquisite form and craftsmanship.
 They feature a captivating palette of colored enamels set against a vibrant yellow ground, adorned with four Chinese symbols intricately surrounded by floral motifs and interlocking vines.
 Notably, the bowls display a characteristic crazing in the enamel, a hallmark of authentic falangcai wares.
 One must pay careful attention to the details, color balance, and shading, which contribute significantly to their aesthetic appeal.
 Evidence of flaking in the biscuit suggests the age and authenticity of these remarkable pieces.
 The falangcai color palette is particularly striking, enhancing the visual impact of the bowls.
-Each bowl bears the Qianlong blue six-character mark and is inscribed with a poem on the base, indicating their prestigious heritage.
+Each bowl bears the Qianlong blue six-character mark and is inscribed with a poem on the base, indicating its prestigious heritage.
 These expertly crafted Qianlong bowls measure approximately 6 inches in diameter, making them notable examples of their period. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Significantly Important Qianlong Imperial Marked and Period